 covers the period of time during which mankind has spread out into nearby space, a period of approximately over 400 years, separated into four eras:

 - The Pre-Trek era: Mid 20th century to late 21st century.
-Radical scientific and political developments lead to devastating conflicts such as The Eugenics Wars (1992-1996) and World War III (2026-2053) putting humanity on the verge of extinction.
-Later, Zephram Cochrane's launch of humanity's first ever warp-capable vessel, the Phoenix grabs the attention of Vulcans on a survey mission making the historic "official" First Contact between humans and extraterrestrials paving the way for the greatest cultural and technological renaissance in human history nearly eliminating poverty, disease and war.
+Radical scientific and political developments lead to devastating conflicts such as the Eugenics Wars (1992-1996) and World War III (2026-2053) putting humanity on the verge of extinction.
+Later, Zephram Cochrane's launch of humanity's first ever warp-capable vessel, the Phoenix grabs the attention of Vulcans on a survey mission making the historic official First Contact between humans and extraterrestrials.
+This event paves the way for the greatest cultural and technological renaissance in humanity's history nearly eliminating poverty, disease and war.

 - The Classic era: Mid to late 23rd century.
 A period of rapid expansion for the Federation.
 It is before or during this period that man reaches and surpasses the technological level of the rest of the major local species and becomes the dominant player in local politics.
 (TOS, TAS)

 - The Modern era: Mid to late 24th century.
 A period of internal conflict and consolidation.
 Despite tacit peace with the other local major powers, wars with distant powers such as the Borg and the Dominion weaken the Federation.
 (TNG, DS9, VOY)

 It also includes at least three separate continuities — The Main 'Verse, The Mirror 'Verse (of the Terran Empire and later, uglier events in which the former subjects of the Empire are subject to backlash by everyone else), and the JJ Abrams movie continuity